ReadyMouse/sub-manager/README.md

 - KYC for transcations over gov reporting limits ($3-5k in single)
 - Limits on the allowance approval (is there a regulation limit? what's reasonable?)
 - More flexible scheduling options (every 3 weeks, first and fifteenth, etc)
 - Internal encrypted messaging system.
-(Propoerty owner requests of resident to see account balances, resident can approve this requests)
+(Property owner requests of resident to see account balances, resident can approve this requests)
-- Gas optimizations on contract (>$100 to sign the allowance, switch to Base, Arbitrium, Polygon)
+- Gas optimizations on contract (switch to Base, Arbitrium, Polygon)
 - PayPal database search (ask for Username -> wallet address)
-- Signing transcation also needs to be first month (not just a sign) ETH handling
+- Signing transcation could also be first month (not just a sign)
 - Automation is currently a cron local -> Gelato or Chainlink for Automation
 - Contracts are not yet Verified on Etherscan